john-hawkins/texturizer/docs/source/installation.rst

     python setup.py install

-Texturizer depends on the following packages:
+The core functions in Texturizer depend on the following packages:

 .. code-block:: bash